leananepari/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 b)
 O(Log N)
-there are two nested loops but the inner loop's variable is increased exponentially by a constant amount.
+There are two nested loops but the inner loop's variable is increased exponentially by a constant amount.

 c)
+O(N)
+There is one loop that happens recursively and ends when the length reaches 0.
 ## Exercise II